Fuse beads, Perler beads, fun-beads-to-stick-in-your-nose:

-- Fine motor skills: picking up the beads with a pincher grab, carefully placing them on the plate without knocking all the other ones over.
+- Picking up the beads with a pincher grab, carefully placing them on the plate without knocking all the other ones over.

-- Concentration: completing a design, depending on the size can take 10-30 minutes, picking up knocked-over or spilt beads can take much longer.
+- Completing a design, depending on the size can take 10-30 minutes, picking up knocked-over or spilt beads can take much longer.

-- Color recognition: you can buy the beads in color sorted tray or in mixed buckets.
+- You can buy the beads in color sorted tray or in mixed buckets.
 Identifying correct colors is an extra (fun) step when you buy the bucket – a great opportunity to talk about colors.

-- Counting: counting how many beads are in each row, even counting the beads that you dumped on the floor – lots of opportunities to count.
+- Counting how many beads are in each row, even counting the beads that you dumped on the floor – lots of opportunities to count.

-- Pattern recognition: blue, red, blue, red… what comes next.
+- Blue, red, blue, red… what comes next.
 This is a great skill to learn for preschoolers.

 - Place Perler beads on plate, either in perfect order, random order or little to no order – it really doesn’t matter – the fun is all the same.